xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 ### When A/B test is not an option

-The gold standard for statistically assert the effectiveness of an intervention is the randomized controlled experiment and its simplified online variant: the A/B test.
+The gold standard for statistically asserting the effectiveness of an intervention is the randomized controlled experiment and its simplified online variant: the A/B test.

 ---

-📝 During an A/B test there are two almost identical versions of a product, simulataneouly running, that only differ by the hypothesis you want to test ( i.e can a red call to action button convert more than a blue one? ).
+📝 During an A/B test there are two almost identical versions of a product, simultaneously running, that only differ by the hypothesis you want to test ( i.e can a red call to action button convert more than a blue one? ).
 Users are **randomly** chosen to experience one (and only one) of the two versions while the experiment is active.

 ---

 They are easy to understand, easy to setup (great free [tools](https://optimize.google.com/optimize/home/) easily available) and when correctly designed they rule out any covariate differences between the groups.

-However sometimes it's just not possible to set up an A/B test:
+However, sometimes it's just not possible to set up an A/B test:

-- Techinical difficult.
-Sometimes a change is so widespread and complex that would be technically infeasible to keep two different versions running simultaneouly.
+- Technical difficulties.
+Sometimes a change is so widespread and complex that it would be technically impossible to keep two different versions running simultaneously.

 - Business strategy.
 A new feature rollout will be available first to some countries and later for others.

 - Ethical concerns.
-Having a subset of customers having access to a feature or bug fix that gives them an competitive advantage over the others that don't.
+Having a subset of customers having access to a feature or bug fix that gives them a competitive advantage over others that don't.

 - Legal or regulatory requirements.
-A change in regulations becomes mandatory ( i.e GPDR compliance ) and should be applied to all your customers of a given country at the same time.
+A change in regulations becomes mandatory ( i.e. GPDR compliance ) and should be applied to all your customers of a given country at the same time.

 - Temporal infeasibility.
-You want to analyze an event that already happened ( i.e How last [Google's search algorithm update](https://moz.com/google-algorithm-change) impacted your sales funnel? ).
+You want to analyze an event that has already happened ( i.e. How last [Google's search algorithm update](https://moz.com/google-algorithm-change) impacted your sales funnel? ).

 ## Quasi Experiments